medzernik/MedzernikDiscordBotGo/README.md

 SELECT * from planned games table.
 Outputs into the same Discord channel.

+## weather
+.weather CityName

+Check to see the weather information of a particular city.
+Supports cities with spaces in names.
+Runs concurrently.

+## topic
+.topic

+Outputs a random topic for a discussion.

 More features pending, including a docker image and a custom SQLite database for internal event planning.